 This is more than just the most difficult hill climb race by bike in the U.S. – it is an extraordinary event.
 This “race” has been held since 1973.
 We put “race” in quotes because whether you race or just enjoy the climb, you must be entered in either Newton’s Revenge (held in July and affiliated with the main race) or the Mt.
 Washington Auto Road Bike Race (held on the second Saturday in August; 2018 Official Race Summary).
 Technically you are in a “race” though you don’t need to rush the climb, as the road remains open to cyclists as long as they can push the pedals (the last finisher took about three hours in 2015).
 This is an extraordinarily well-run event hosting about 600 cyclists annually and raising funds for the Tin Mountain Conservation Center, which supports environmental appreciation.
 From check-in the day before on through to the turkey/mashed potatoes/dressing/salad/ice cream awards lunch at the end – I mean, seriously . . .

 The event is run in a world-class fashion and has the most exceptional meal we have ever experienced at the end of a race/ride/event (other than food-based rides – but it rivals those, too).
 We cannot say enough about how well this race is managed and if you are a climber, this one just has to be on your Must-Do/Bucket List!

-The email messages and Facebook information from signup to post-race are first class and extremely informative and helpful.
+The email messages and Facebook information from signup to post-race are first class and extremely informative.
 Packet pick-up is the Friday before the race (at Mt.
 Washington), so keep that in mind.
 Parking on race day is to the left of the toll booth.
 While many folks park across Highway 16 (White Mountain Road) from the Toll Road, you are permitted to park on the race side and there is plenty of space.